DAFoam/DAFoam.github.io/pages/mydoc/mydoc_developer_guide_add_features.md

 ## 4. Add a New Design Variable/Input (DAInput)

 Design variables (inputs) control what parameters the optimizer can modify.
 DAFoam automatically computes `dR/dX` and `dF/dX` for any new input using automatic differentiation.
+Therefore, the ONLY thing developers need to do is to add a child class to `DAInput`.

 ### Step 1: Create New Input Class